nunobrum/PyLTSpice/README.md

 ## History ##
 * Version 3.1\
-Supporting the new improved LTspice version from ADI Adding the get_wave() directly to the RawRead Class
+Supporting the new improved LTspice version from ADI. \
+Adding the get_wave() directly to the RawRead Class.

 * Version 3.0\
 Eliminating the LTSpice prefixes from files and classes.\